kevin-riveros/react-ui-gen/README.md

 ### Prompt → Live React UI.
 Built with **your** design system.
 Rendered in your browser.

 Describe what you want in plain English.
-Claude writes real React code against any design system you plug in — public npm, private registry, or your own monorepo package.
-The preview runs entirely in the browser.
-No containers.
-No sandboxes.
-No limits.
+Claude writes real React against any design system you plug in — public npm, private registry, or your own monorepo package.
+The preview renders in your browser as the agent types.
+No servers to spin up, no WebContainers to boot, no infra to maintain.

 <br />